"What Can Be Done To Extend The Life Of My Pump?

-Summer Shutdown time is done!
+Summer Shutdown time is over!
 But, you may have asked yourself these questions:

-- Should I keep the pump on all Summer?
+- Should I keep the boiler pump on all Summer?

 - What are the advantages of allowing the pump to run all Summer?